-We have audited the financial report of Compumedics Limited, which comprises the consolidated statement of financial position as at 30 June 2019, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Directors' declaration.
+We have audited the financial report of Compumedics Limited (the Company and its subsidiaries (the Group)), which comprises the consolidated statement of financial position as at 30 June 2020, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion, the accompanying financial report of Compumedics Limited is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:

-- i) giving a true and fair view of the Group's financial position as at 30 June 2019 and of its financial performance for the year then ended; and - ii) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- (i) giving a true and fair view of the Group's financial position as at 30 June 2020 and of its performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with Australian Auditing Standards.
-Our responsibilities under those standards are further described in the 'auditor's responsibilities for the audit of the financial report' section of our report.
-We are independent of the entity in accordance with the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
+We are independent of the Group in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional & Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.

-We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the Directors of the Company, would be in the same terms if given to the Directors as at the time of this auditor's report.
+We confirm that the independence declaration required by the Corporations Act 2001, has been given to the directors of the Company, as at the date of this auditor's report.